-Kim Kardashian Look-Alike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’
+Kim Kardashian Look-ALike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’

 “I could easily blow £15,000 in London.
 I admit I am a shopaholic, I like it.
 I find it relaxing and therapeutic; if you are having a bad day shopping is just amazing.”

-Farrell did admit that she sometimes gets bored being taken care of, but she denied being a “diva.”
+Farrell did admit that she sometimes gets bored being taken care of but she denied being a “diva.”

 “I know what I want and if I want it I get it, simple as that.”